Sr933/Meerkat-Vital-Sign-Analysis-Pipeline/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the CC-BY License

 ## Acknowledgments
-Alex Grafton, Lynn Thomson and Kathryn Beardsall for dataset collection Alex Grafton, Joana Warnecke and Joan Lasenby for supervision
+* Alex Grafton, Lynn Thomson and Kathryn Beardsall for dataset collection
+* Alex Grafton, Joana Warnecke and Joan Lasenby for supervision
+* Rosetrees Trust for funding of the clinical study